joshwh11/pi_project/README.md

     This should turn on the red pin.
 To turn off, replace "on" with "off"

-8. Set up port forwarding on laptop.
+8. Set up port forwarding on laptop/local machine.
 Open another terminal tab of your local machine, not the RPi.
 Run command:

     ```ssh -Nf -L localhost:9999:localhost:5000 pi@raspberrypi.local```